davidlougheed/strkit/docs/caller_catalog.md

 ## Choosing an existing catalog

-Other researchers have done extensive work in identifying and cataloguing loci for genotyping:
+Other researchers have done extensive work in identifying and cataloguing loci for genotyping.
+Some of these catalogs are for the entire human genome, whereas others are for only disease-relevant loci.

+### Whole genome catalogs

   * The Tandem Repeats Finder track for the UCSC browser, available as a [downloadable BED file](https://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/latest/hg38.trf.bed.gz),